json-schema-org/website/pages/blog/posts/advanced-json-schema-with-slashdb.md

 As JSON Schema continues to evolve, its role in API ecosystems will only grow.
 Whether you’re designing a new service or modernizing legacy systems, adopting schema-driven validation is one of the most effective ways to build APIs that are both resilient and self-documenting.

 If you’re already using JSON Schema, consider how tools like SlashDB can extend its power into your data layer.
-And if you’re just getting started, let this case study be a reminder: schemas aren’t just documentation—they’re executable rules that make your APIs smarter, safer, and more reliable.
+And if you’re just getting started, let this case study be a reminder: schemas aren’t just documentation — they’re executable rules that make your APIs smarter, safer, and more reliable.

 > ## 📌 Key Takeaways: JSON Schema in Data-Centric APIs
 >